Frequently Asked Questions About Duplex

 Structure and Design

-On the other hand, a duplex may seem like a typical single-detached house at first glance, but when you take a closer look, you will notice that there are separate entrances on either side of the structure.
-This is because a duplex structure comprises two separate units, each with its kitchen, bedrooms, bathrooms, and general living spaces.
-Duplexes are commonly two stories high.
+On the other hand, a duplex may, at first glance, look like a regular single-family detached house.
+However, if you look more closely, you will realise that there are separate entrances on either side of the structure.
+This is due to the fact that a duplex building is composed of two independent units, each of which has its own kitchen, bedrooms, and bathrooms, in addition to basic living spaces.
+Commonly, duplexes have two levels of living space.

-On the other hand, a duplex is occupied by two different residents, but only one owns the property and the land on which it is located.
-The other unit is usually rented out to another occupant to allow the owner to earn an extra income.
+On the other hand, a duplex consists of two separate dwelling units, each of which is occupied by a distinct person; nonetheless, only one individual owns the property and the ground on which it is situated.
+The second apartment is typically rented out to a different resident so that the owner can make additional revenue from the property.

 Presence of an HOA